 - A completed online application form (apply online) - Application fee (\$90).
-Waivers may occur cyclically - A Statement of Purpose - A professional résumé - Three professional recommendations - One copy of official transcripts from each university, college, or community college attended - Official GMAT scores or GRE scores (test must have been taken within the last five years of the intended term of enrollment) The GMAT/GRE is currently waived until further notice.
+Waivers may occur cyclically - A Statement of Purpose - A professional resume - Three professional recommendations - One copy of official transcripts from each university, college, or community college attended

 We will accept unofficial versions of your school documents for initial evaluation purposes only.
 If admitted, the Graduate College will require official copies.
 Also, include a copy of the grading scale or transcript key for each school transcript if applicable.
-Refer to the UA
+Refer to the UA Graduate College Transcripts and Degrees for more information.